Master of Business and Management

 - Master of Business and Management

 One thing that can’t be ignored as a highlight is the beautiful Hamilton campus.
 I have enjoyed each opportunity I’ve had to eat lunch around the lake, finishing assignments under a tree, take a run around the track and just some chill time with friends at the Village Green.

 It would be the cherry on top if the job allows me to travel the world, for client presentations, meetings, and business expansion.
 I’d like a job which will allow me to better myself, while applying my skills to better the organisation as well.

-What extra-curricular activities are you involved with? (i.e. clubs, sport, etc.)
+What other activities are you involved with?

 The years you spend at university will be the best years of your life.
 The experience will be worth it, you will grow each day on an academic and personal level.
 Just be open to everything, don’t be afraid to step out of your comfort zone and let the journey begin.
-Any kind of issue or problem you have the university has help and a dedicated team for support, you just need to ask.
+Any kind of issue or problem you have the university has a dedicated team for support, you just need to ask.
 You will cherish the experience and memories forever.

-Following on from the previous question, what has helped motivate you to study?
+What has helped motivate you to study?